brainybryan69/tp/docs/DeveloperGuide.md

    Please use a different name or delete the existing follow-up first.
    ```

-7. **Enhance transaction summary to show income vs expense breakdown:** Currently, the `summary` command only shows the net cashflow as a single number.
-We plan to enhance it to display a breakdown showing total income, total expenses, and net cashflow separately.
-For example:
+7. **Make `deletefu` Error Message more Specific:** Currently, the `deletefu i/ f/1` command throws the message `The person index provided has no follow ups to delete` even though the person index has not been provided.
+We plan to add another error message to indicate that the index provided is invalid.<br>For example:
    ```
-   > summary
+   > deletefu i/ f/1
-   Financial Summary:
-   Total Income: $5,250.00
-   Total Expenses: $3,120.50
-   Net Cashflow: +$2,129.50
+   Error: Invalid person index.
+Please provide a valid positive integer for the person index.
    ```

 8. **Add date/timestamp to follow-ups:** Currently, follow-ups have no time tracking, making it difficult to know when they were created or when they should be completed.
 We plan to add an optional due date field when creating follow-ups and display creation timestamps.
 Format: `addfu i/PERSON_INDEX f/FOLLOWUP_NAME u/PRIORITY [d/DUE_DATE]`.
 Display example: